Parque de Bombas: Cultural significance

-Since 1885, Parque de Bombas has been, and it is, an important cultural institution in Ponce.
-Its colors represent the city, its unique style represents a progressive and dynamic cultural center.
-The Banda Municipal de Ponce (formerly, the Fireman's Band), originally played weekly concerts from an open second floor stage attached to Parque de Bombas, now continues its plays every Sunday evening.
+Since 1885, Parque de Bombas has been an important cultural institution in Ponce.
+Its colors represent the city,.
+The Banda Municipal de Ponce (formerly, the Fireman's Band), originally played weekly concerts from an open second floor stage attached to Parque de Bombas, and now continues to play every Sunday evening.
 Called "Retretas", they are part of a cultural program and tradition of the city of Ponce.
-The structure's extremely unusual format represents the brave firemen of Ponce, and its history.
+The structure's format represents the brave firemen of Ponce, and its history.
 An inscription at Parque de Bombas reads, "This building is a symbol and commemoration of the importance vested by the residents of Ponce in the service, self-denial and courage of the Ponce Firefighters Corps.
 It is for this reason that the Ponce Firefighters Corps remains symbolically on this Plaza, in the heart of the city of Ponce."
 In 1943, the Firemen Services of Puerto Rico was created by legislation.
 Its main commitment is to extinguish fires, prevent fires, rescue services in natural disasters or emergencies, and to service the community.